 * I understand some of you may have a hard time finding this dried seaweed salad mix.
 Most Japanese or Asian grocery stores should carry some.
 In case you can’t find them, wakame seaweed (the kind you see in miso soup) can be substituted and is more widely available.
 Soak wakame till tender and drain completely, toss it with cucumber (so it’s not just wakame).

 Don’t want to miss a recipe?
 Sign up for the FREE Just One Cookbook newsletter delivered to your inbox!
 And stay in touch on Facebook, Google+, Pinterest, and Instagram for all the latest updates.
 Thank you so much for reading, and till next time!

 - 15 gram (1/2 ounce) dried seaweed salad mix (about 1 handful)

 - Soak the dry seaweed salad mix in cold water for 5-8 minutes.
 Drain the seaweed and squeeze out the excess water.
 Serve the seaweed in individual bowls or large serving bowl.
 Chill the salad before serving.

-- For the dressing, use a motor and pestle to grind the sesame seeds.
+- For the dressing, use a mortar and pestle to grind the sesame seeds.
 This will add nice aroma and texture to the dressing.

 - Combine Miso Dressing ingredients in a small bowl and whisk together.
 Put the dressing in a small bowl or dressing bottle.
 Mix or shake the dressing before pouring to the salad.